Nizam's Rubath: History

-Originally 42 Rubath buildings were purchased in 1860 by Nizam Afzal ad-Dawlah, Asaf Jah V for the people of Hyderabad State, but only a couple are left after the expansion of the grand mosque of Mecca.

-With the massive expansion of Makkah's Grand Mosque, the 140-year-old Rubath today comprises only three buildings, containing 500 rooms that can accommodate a minimum of about 1200 people.
+Originally 42 Rubath buildings were purchased in 1860 by Nizam Afzal ad-Dawlah, Asaf Jah V for the people of Hyderabad State, but most were demolished after the expansion of the Masjid al-Haram in Mecca.
+The 140-year-old Rubath today comprises only three buildings, containing 500 rooms that can accommodate a minimum of about 1,200 people.
 The people who use the facilities of Rubath do not have to pay any fee.

 Pilgrims from the erstwhile Nizam's dominion (Hyderabad State) were accepted here.
 This area corresponds to parts of today's Telangana, Marathwada (Central Maharashtra) and Hyderabad-Karnataka (Northern Karnataka) regions who can apply for the Rubath accommodation.
 Since there is a great demand for accommodation during the Hajj season, the pilgrims are selected through a draw of applicants.

 The Rubath is located on Ibrahim Al Khaleel Street, Al Misfalah in Mecca.
 It has capacity for nearly 500 people.